1 London (Tilbury), England

 As you sail the scenic coast of Norway, delve into the Nordic-inspired amenities of your ship.
 Treat yourself to a traditional Norwegian waffle at Mamsen's gourmet deli.
 Tour your ship with our Viking Art App installed on your mobile device, learning about the onboard Scandinavian-inspired art and streamlined design.
 This evening, savor a romantic dinner at Manfredi's Italian Restaurant.

 12 Bergen, Norway

 Encircled by majestic mountains, fjords and glaciers, Bergen was home to Viking sagas.
 With your ship berthed next to Bryggen wharf, a UNESCO Site, easily stroll along its waterfront.
 See the beautiful 18th-century wooden houses, and visit the Hanseatic Museum on your included tour.
-Or take an excursion to Troldhaugen, the home of Norway's famous composer Edvard Grieg, or a trip to the top of Mt.
-Ulriken to savor an Ulriken Bun, a cinnamon pastry, at the mountaintop restaurant.
+Perhaps take an excursion to Troldhaugen, the home of Edvard Grieg, Norway's famous composer.
+Or take a trip to the top of Mt.
+Ulriken, where you can savor an Ulriken bun, a cinnamon pastry, with a view that is equally as indulgent.
+Gain an insider's view of Norway's shipbuilding culture and fish farming industry on our optional excursion.
 This evening, dine ashore and mingle with the locals, as we will be spending the night in port.

 13 Bergen, Norway